Staffing urgently needed healthcare roles

-That still leaves recruiters and staffing professionals to pick up the slack.
-See how some of them are stepping up, and how you can adapt these solutions for your business.
+That leaves recruiters and staffing professionals to pick up the slack.
+See how some of them stepped up during the first wave of the pandemic and continue to help meet urgent needs today–and how you can adapt these solutions for your business.

-“For the past two weeks alone we have gotten calls from two to three hospitals every day needing an infection preventionist for a 13-26 week assignment,” says Musto.
-Systems that normally take one to two weeks to approve contracts for interim candidates are getting approval in mere hours, he says.
-“The sense of urgency is off the charts.”
+“At the beginning of the pandemic, there was a two-week period we got calls from two to three hospitals every day needing an infection preventionist for a 13-26 week assignment,” said Musto.
+Systems that normally take one to two weeks to approve contracts for interim candidates got approval in mere hours, he said.
+“The sense of urgency was off the charts.”

-Long-time client hospitals are also putting their trust in The Roman Healthcare Group’s vetting process, giving them permission to extend offers.
-“This week alone we have filled four positions in infection prevention like this and my team is working on two more.”
+Long-time client hospitals put their trust in The Roman Healthcare Group’s vetting process, giving them permission to extend offers.
+“In one week alone we filled four positions in infection prevention – and that was typical,” he said.

-“Video conferencing and interviewing is having its moment right now,” says Bob Bailey, Managing Director of Healthcare IT Leaders, PAC Leaders and Locum Choice.
+“Video conferencing and interviewing took a front seat at the start of the pandemic,” says Bob Bailey, Managing Director of Healthcare IT Leaders, PAC Leaders and Locum Choice.
 “Every hiring manager in the country should ensure that their recruiters have the tools and knowledge to effectively video screen candidates.”
 He also points out that it also means helping candidates get up to speed and help them shine on video calls.

 Musto agrees, reporting that many more video interviews are being used as a final interview as opposed to candidates going on-site.

-Rather than trying to find new sources of talent, savvy staffing firms are reaching out to credentialed professionals who are temporarily out of work.
-“With many schools closed, there are a lot of school nurses out there,” says Dan Peterman, Director of Clinical Staffing at Becker, a talent solutions firm specializing in health.
-His team is reaching out to school nurses they work with who are laid off, and getting them oriented as quickly as possible to help supplement hospital and long term care needs.
+Rather than trying to find new sources of talent, savvy staffing firms reached out to credentialed professionals who were temporarily out of work.
+“With many schools closed, there were a lot of school nurses out there, and in some cases, still are,” says Dan Peterman, Director of Clinical Staffing at Becker, a talent solutions firm specializing in health.
+His team reached out to school nurses they work with who are laid off, and got them oriented as quickly as possible to help supplement hospital and long term care needs.

-For SavaSeniorCare Administrative Services, which recruits leadership, healthcare talent and support services for their client center skilled nursing homes, the team is currently marketing to the newly laid off service, hospitality and restaurant industry workers.
+For SavaSeniorCare Administrative Services, which recruits leadership, healthcare talent and support services for their client center skilled nursing homes, the team recruited newly laid off service, hospitality and restaurant industry workers.
 “There are employment needs at a skilled nursing center that align with hotels like housekeeping and dietary staff,” says Lesley Mastalerz, SavaSeniorCare’s VP of Talent Acquisition.

 SavaSeniorCare is also thinking ahead and offering training for new staff.
 “We have opportunities for anyone that is interested in a career change and they like the setting of working with the elderly.
 We are offering to train them to become Certified Nursing Assistants, paying them while they’re learning on site or offering non-paid online classes to learn at their own pace,” says Mastalerz.
 Once they finish and become certified, they’ll get an automatic promotion.